 Today the interactive art installation still stands colorful & tall covered in kind religious phrases & rainbow decorations–a stark contrast to the yellow sand that surrounds it.

-“Slab City“, the surrounding community, although not as impressive at first glance, is worth a drive-through as well.
+“Slab City“, the surrounding community, although not as impressive at first glance, is also worth a drive-through.

 There’s an outdoor library complete with dust-covered National Geographic from the ’70s, an art garden, & plenty of roadside stands where members of the community sell scavenged gems & stones carefully strung into earrings & necklaces.